Get Schooled

 Take advantage of social events

-Explore campus and the surrounding community
+Explore campus and its surrounding community

 Be yourself!